Bug #10288: Fix newly identified issues to make our test suite more robust and faster

 Shall we mark all scenarios that have "the firewall leak detector has detected leaks" as fragile?

-#8 Updated by anonym about 1 year ago
+#8 Updated by anonym over 1 year ago

 - Assignee changed from anonym to intrigeri